-Protein-rich foods, such as meat, fish, eggs, dairy, legumes, nuts and seeds, could help increase your metabolism for a few hours.
+Protein-rich foods — such as meat, fish, eggs, dairy, legumes, nuts, and seeds — could help increase your metabolism for a few hours.

-The TEF refers to the number of calories needed by your body to digest, absorb and process the nutrients in your meals.
+The TEF refers to the number of calories your body needs to digest, absorb, and process the nutrients in your meals (

 Moreover, capsaicin may have appetite-reducing properties.